Postgraduate Course: Power Conversion (MSc) (PGEE11072)

 On completion of this course, the student will be able to:

-- Have a sound understanding of the operation of power electronic converters and their use in a range of applications.
+- 1. Have a sound understanding of the operation of power electronic converters and their use in power systems applications.

-- Be able to carry out calculations to perform designs and evaluate the performance of power electronic converters.
+- 4. Be able to carry out calculations to perform designs and evaluate the performance of power electronic converters and electrical machines used in renewable energy and other applications.

 |Graduate Attributes and Skills